ondrejsika/www/README.md

 - add dev & build script into global `package.json`
 - add site to `sites.txt`
 - update just pages settings `packages/<site>/config.js` and headers (site name, title, ..) in first commit, content update in next one
+- add site to Locations of Sites Sources in README